4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

-This 4 day Working Joe Travel Itinerary will help you explore the Creole melting pot that is New Orleans.
-The itinerary highlights this vacation destination's lovely architecture, mouth-watering food, and funky entertainment.
-Use our trip planner to get pointed in a general direction and then see where this Louisiana city takes you.
+This 4 day Working Joe Travel itinerary will help you explore the Creole melting pot that is New Orleans.
+Our article includes all the best things to do in New Orleans including taking in the Louisiana city's lovely architecture, mouth-watering food, and funky entertainment.
+Use our New Orleans itinerary 4 days to see the French Quarter, Bourbon Street, Jackson Square, and more.

 Day 1: French Quarter Walking Tour and Bourbon Street

-Check into your hotel and begin a walking tour of New Orleans' historic district.
-This afternoon we will explore the French Quarter.
-In this 13 x 6 block area, the streets are laid out in a French-style military grid.
+Begin your New Orleans itinerary with an historic district walking tour French Quarter.
+In the 13 x 6 block neighborhood, the streets are laid out in a French-style military grid.
 Although the French were the first Europeans to develop the area, the architecture is mostly Spanish (Spain rebuilt the city after the fire of 1788).

 Begin the walk at the intersection of Canal and Royal Streets.
-After walking Royal Street, we will cross over to Bourbon St. for the return trip to Canal.
+After walking Royal Street, cross over to Bourbon St. for the return trip to Canal.
 This distance is roughly 2 miles.
-You are encouraged to stray up and down the streets that connect these two avenues, making the walk longer, further, and infinitely more fun.

 Royal Street is an elegant avenue full of distinctive shops and some of the most beautifully latticed balconies in the city.
 Though only one block over from Bourbon, it is much more reserved.
 On this street you will find exquisite antiques, paintings, and jewelry for sale.